BlodySlam.net

 I watched Bryan Danielson since his time in Ring of Honor.
 That man, let me tell you, is as humble as any man would be for a job he chose to take up on.
 I saw his first championship win, I saw him win World titles in WWE, I saw him do dumb challenges for the first season of NXT (thank the stars it’s a regular brand now), I saw him find the woman of his dreams in Brie Bella, I saw him become a father… Many people don’t think that I could list Bryan as one of my favorite wrestlers of all time, seeing as those same people would see me blab at the mouth about Kenny Omega or Jay White or even Bullet Club as a whole for years… but Bryan Danielson is a special place in my favorites list… because you never would hear a bad thing about him.
 Yes, he can say some crazy things like how tree sap is… actually I don’t think I’m allowed to say that here, but if you know, you know.
 However, when Bryan Danielson shed his sweat, bled, and cried in that ring as he won the AEW World Heavyweight Championship from Swerve Strickland, the tears did not stop.
 Bryan was still, at the time, still staying at AEW… AND he finally won a world title in the company.
 And yet, I made the most brutal mistake of my whole life: post a picture of me crying about Bryan’s victory on Twitter/X.

 Now, I get very emotional when it comes to professional wrestling.
 I get so emotional, it’s like “why am I not at every show in existence to witness this beautiful sport?
 Why am I not working for the company I’ve stood on business since its inception?”
 I cry because these men, women, and non-binary athletes, put their bodies on the line just for the people who wouldn’t dare try to do what they could do.
-Of course, since 2020, I’ve been a rise of normal people, content creators, and then some, put their foot in the door of the wrestling industry.
+Of course, since 2020, I’ve seen a rise of normal people, content creators, and then some, put their foot in the door of the wrestling industry.
 I even have friends since then who either took their first bump and is getting booked at shows, to even getting hired in wrestling companies.
 A handful of those friends work for AEW as we speak.
 And I cannot be more proud of them.
 I cry because AEW has given people a chance to shine that a lot of places wouldn’t.
 But me posting my normal human emotion didn’t sit well with a lot of people.
 In fact, I’ve gotten 10 days straight from the end of All In to the day I deleted the post of hatred, racial slurs, jokes about my face (which made my facial dysmorphia even worse as of today), and even death threats in my DMs.
 After the 10th day, I took a hiatus.
 I had an article about All In that I was going to post the day after the show… but the posts kept coming.
 The comments kept coming.
 I even had a person comment a picture of a literal turd in a toilet to me.
 I was getting to the point where I had to step back from wrestling as a whole, and not just AEW.

 During my hiatus, I found other communities and hobbies I worked on.
 And to be honest, at first, I was at ease with not having anyone bother me while I moved on to other things.
 I had actual good people not tell me what went on during shows.
-I missed All Out, I missed the 5th Anniversary Show of AEW Dynamite, I missed so much within those last 3 months that I was starting to miss it.
+I missed All Out, I missed the 5th Anniversary Show of AEW Dynamite, I missed so much within these last 3 months that I was starting to miss it.

 Professional wrestling was what made me sane.
 Professional wrestling was the reason why I even started working for Bodyslam in the first place.
 And yet, it was the hatred, the noise, the malicious things people said to me that kept ringing in my head for weeks.
 I was going to come back sooner, but then life took a turn for the worse yet again, and I had to step back even further.